pendulum-project/ntpd-rs/THREATMODEL.md

 # Threat Model ntpd-rs

-This document a thread model, based on the methodology by Eleanor Saitta, that we as developers use as a guide in our development process.
+This document a threat model, based on the methodology presented by Eleanor Saitta, that we as developers use as a guide in our development process.
 It may not contain all the context needed to fully understand it, if clarifications are needed please ask us.

 ## Actors, Assets & Actions